 Art/DT- Our Art work will focus on drawing and painting.
 In Design Technology we will be looking at 'Freestanding Structures'.
 The children will be making their own models out of Junk Modelling.
+This will be related to our topic theme.
 We will, of course, also be making various Christmas decorations!

-Throughout the year, we will be following the ‘Music Express’ scheme for our music lessons and the SEAL programme for PSHE.
+Throughout the year, we will be following the SCARF scheme for PSHE.

 As you can appreciate, rehearsing and preparing for the Christmas play does take up a considerable amount of time in Term 2 but does provide great opportunities for the pupils speaking, listening and singing skills to be put into practice.

 Thank you very much for all your support so far.
 We very much look forward to working with you and your children this year.